by Robin McMeeking

 “One must bear in mind that the expansion of federal activity is a form of eating for politicians.”

 Another prominent conservative organization is the Heritage Foundation.
-It is a “think tank” that analyzes current events, proposed legislation, and national policy, producing in-depth recommendations that are provided to legislators and are available to the public.
+It is a “think tank” that analyzes current events, proposes legislation, and national policy, producing in-depth recommendations that are provided to legislators and are available to the public.

 Milton Friedman: (July 31, 1912 – November 16, 2006) was an American economist, statistician, academic, and author who taught at the University of Chicago for more than three decades.
 He was a recipient of the Nobel Memorial Prize in Economic Sciences.
 Among scholars, he is best known for his theoretical and empirical research, especially consumption analysis, monetary history and theory, and for his demonstration of the complexity of stabilization policy.